reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 **Step.2**: `UsernamePasswordAuthenticationToken` is an implementation of [`Authentication`](https://docs.spring.io/spring-security/site/docs/3.0.x/apidocs/org/springframework/security/core/Authentication.html) interface.
 This class specifies that the authentication mechanism must be via username-password.

-**Step.3**: With the authentication details obtained, an `AuthenticationManger` tries to authenticate the request with the help of an appropriate implementation of
+**Step.3**: With the authentication details obtained, an `AuthenticationManager` tries to authenticate the request with the help of an appropriate implementation of
 `AuthenticationProvider` and a fully authenticated `Authentication` object is returned.
 The default implementation is the `DaoAuthenticationProvider` which retrieves user details from `UserDetailsService`.
 If authentication fails, `AuthenticationException` is thrown.